ZAIA09/ZAIA09-s-propile/README.md

-- 👋 Hi, I’m @manseogkkun
+- 👋 Hi, I’m @ZAIA09
-- 👀 I’m interested in making games...
+- 👀 I’m interested in making games.
-- 🌱 I’m currently learning test programing...
+- 🌱 I’m currently learning text programing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on dot game.
-- 📫 How to reach me ...
+- 📫 You can reach me by email(rmchan0914@gmail.com)

 <!---
 manseogkkun/manseogkkun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.